kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 As we don't expect all the readers of this tutorial to be familiar with RxJava library, we don't describe in detail the version that uses RxJava.
-However, if you're interested, you can use it as an additional exercise and implement the same logic using reactive approach.
+However, if you're interested, you can use it as an additional exercise and implement the same logic using a reactive approach.
 The necessary dependencies and solutions using RxJava can be found in a separate 'rx' branch in the project.
-You can also decide to read this tutorial till the end, and implement or check the proposed Rx versions after that to get the proper comparison.
+You can also decide to read this tutorial till the end and implement or check the proposed Rx versions after that to get the proper comparison.